Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-The terminology ``Hilbert module'' was introduced in \cite{Paseka} as an adaptation to the context of quantales of the notion of Hilbert C*-module (see \cite{Lance}).
-Hilbert modules have subsequently been used as a means of relating results from the theory of operator algebras to quantales (see, \eg, \cite{Paseka2}) and in the applications to sheaves (on locales) in \cite{RR}, where in addition the notion of Hilbert ``basis'' (see below) is used.
+The terminology ``Hilbert module'' was introduced by Paseka \cite{Paseka} as an adaptation to the context of involutive quantales of the notion of Hilbert C*-module (see \cite{Lance}), partly with the goal of relating aspects of the theory of operator algebras to quantales (see, \eg, \cite{Paseka2}).
+The notion of Hilbert basis appeared subsequently as a means of describing sheaves on involutive quantales and locales \cite{CT07,RR}, moreover in a way that meanwhile \cite{HS2} has been related in a precise way to (ordered) sheaves on non-involutive quantales via the notion of principally generated module of \cite{HS1}.